Bladers123/Videoflix-Backend/README.md

       ```
     - Click OK to save all dialogs.

-7. To test, open a new terminal and run:
+7. To test, open a new powershell terminal and run:
     ```bash
     ffmpeg -version
     ```